boldbi/bold-bi-docs/docs/working-with-data-sources/user-filter/user-filter-advanced-query-mode.md

 # User Filter - Query Mode

 ## Query Mode
-The query mode gives us more control over the data that is used for the mapping.
-We can write our own query that will be executed towards the connection of the data source selected from the Mapping Data source list.
+The query mode allows us to have more control over the data used for mapping.
+We can create our own query that will be executed against the selected data source from the Mapping Data source list.

-We can write query that can be a Stored procedure or return an expression column.
+We can write a query that can be a stored procedure or return an expression column.

-Hit on **Run** button to run the query.
-If the query is valid the identity column drop down and the mapping column list will be populated.
+Click on the **Run** button to execute the query.
+If the query is valid, the identity column drop-down menu and the mapping column list will be populated.

-From here we can follow the same steps that we followed while configuring the data source mode.
+From here, we can follow the same steps that we followed while configuring the data source mode.
 ![User Filter Query Mode](/static/assets/working-with-datasource/user-filter/images/user-filter-dlg-adv-query-mode.png)